lassoid/active_fields/README.md

 ## Current Restrictions

+1. Only _PostgreSQL_ is fully supported.

+   The gem is tested exclusively with _PostgreSQL_.
+Support for other databases is not guaranteed.

+   However, you can give it a try! :)

-1. Updating _Active Fields_ options may be unsafe.
+2. Updating _Active Fields_ options may be unsafe.

    This could cause existing _Active Values_ to become invalid, leading to the associated _Customizables_ also becoming invalid,